Teaching with Artifacts: What Edith Galt Wilson’s Suit Can Teach Students about World War I and Women in America

 Students feel like detectives on a mission to discover what they can learn about history when they learn with artifacts.

-Posted by Natalie on March 11, 2014, under Exhibits, Partner Organizations, Teaching Activities & Lesson Plans.
+Posted by Stephanie on May 28, 2014, under Document Spotlights, Partner Organizations, Professional Development, Teaching Activities & Lesson Plans.

-Boston Civics civil_rights Civil_War congress Constitution digitization docsteach exhibits fdr freedom guest_blogger immigration jfk LegArchives lesson_plans library library_of_congress national_history_day neh new_deal nhd nps nyc online_catalog Posters presidential_library primarily_teaching primary_sources professional_development protest public_program research Revolutionary_War slavery teaching_with_the_records_of_congress war webinar WWI wwii youtube
+Boston citizenship Civics civil_rights Civil_War congress Constitution digitization docsteach ellis_island exhibits fdr freedom guest_blogger immigration LegArchives lesson_plans library library_of_congress national_history_day neh new_deal nhd nps nyc online_catalog PD photographs Posters president presidential_library primarily_teaching primary_sources professional_development protest public_program research Revolutionary_War slavery teaching_with_the_records_of_congress war webinar WWI wwii youtube